 Listen to this Episode:

 - Joanna Wiebe on Twitter @copyhackers

 As I’ve said in previous episodes, you’re more than welcome to send me emails if you have any questions or feedback, you can email me at firstname.lastname@example.org.

 You really don’t know what to do.
 I’ve been in this situation many, many times over.
 Where do you start, what should you write, how do you make sure that people care about what you’re gonna write?

 You know the drill.
 It sounds like a lot of tech companies out there who used her service.
-You might know her as the co-founder and head of growth for airstory.co and also the co-founder of copyhackers.com.
+You might know her as the Co-founder and Head of Growth for Airstory.co, and also the Co-founder of Copyhackers.com.
 Joanna Wiebe, welcome.
 Thank you so much for being on the show.